-I’m particularly interested in the boundaries, beautifications, and utilitarian artifacts that we press into service in our environment.
-Further, I seek to understand our wish for control over the environment, ourselves, and each other.
+I’m particularly interested in the boundaries, beautifications, and utilitarian artifacts that we press into service in our effort to control the environment, ourselves, and each other.

-I explore the visual records of our human endeavor and how it reflects our hopes, challenges, and fears.
+I explore these questions while creating visual records of our human endeavor and how it reflects our hopes, challenges, and fears.

 AboutKier Selinsky (b.
 1976, Ohio) has been making photographs since he was hooked by the magic of the darkroom as a teenager in rural Ohio.
 While he pursued a career in technology, his passion for photography has always consumed an inordinate amount of his mental capabilities.